 Salve!
-My name is Giuseppe Carlo Castellano.
-I was born in Orlando, Florida, to an Icelandic mother and an Italian father, and have lived in London, Rome, New York City, Washington D.C., and most recently in Austin, Texas.
+My name is Giuseppe Castellano.
+I was born in Orlando, Florida, to an Icelandic mother and an Italian father, and have lived in London, Rome, New York City, Washington D.C., and Austin, Texas.
 I received my PhD in Classical Archaeology at the University of Texas at Austin in August 2019.
+I am currently a Postdoctoral Research Fellow at the University of Toronto, part of the Social Sciences and Humanities Research Council (SSHRC)-funded project on the Italian economy, “An economic history of the Roman conquest of Italy, 500-200 BCE.”

 My international upbringing and multicultural identity have strongly informed my primary research interest in cultural contact in the ancient Mediterranean world.
 In particular, I study cultural contact between the indigenous people of ancient Italy and Sicily and the Greeks through the trade in metals and their use as currency.